 5. Allama Ubaydullah Mubarakpuri

-In short, the Prophet (peace and blessings of Allah be upon him) prescribed a certain amount of fitra for Ramadan with dates, barley, wheat, cheese and raisins, and food.
+In short, the Prophet (peace and blessings of Allah be upon him) prescribed a certain amount of fitra for Ramadan with dates, barley, wheat, cheese, raisins, and food.
 I do.
 May Allah grant us all the grace to perform Fitra in the right way.

-Is it legal to pay Fitra with money?
+Is it legal to pay Zakat al Fitr with money?

 It is not lawful to pay Fitra with money because money can never be food.
 And the Hadith instructs us to pay Fitra with food.

-(A) If a very old person is unable to fast, it is said to give food to the poor as a ransom in return for his fast.
+(A) If a very old person is unable to fast, he is said to give food to the poor as a ransom in return for his fast.